johneckberg/notes/networking/csc_3511/week_11_notes.md

   * only requires one key
   * he said this is a good choice, more popular

+A Message Authentication Code (MAC) is a string of bits that is sent alongside a message.
+The MAC depends on the message itself and a secret key.
+No one should be able to compute a MAC without knowing the key.
+This allows two people who share a secret key to send messages to each without fear that someone else will tamper with the messages.
+(At least, if someone does tamper with a message, this can be detected by checking to see if the MAC is right.)

+The term "MAC" can refer to the string of bits (also called a "tag") or to the algorithm used to generate the tag.

+**HMAC is a recipe for turning hash functions** (such as MD5 or SHA256) into MACs.
+So HMAC-MD5 and HMAC-SHA256 are specific MAC algorithms, just like QuickSort is a specific sorting algorithm.

+There are other ways of constructing MAC algorithms; CMAC, for example, is a recipe for turning a blockcipher into a MAC.

-* note on how macs probably cant provide authenticity; researchers think it cant, but maybe dont know for sure
+* Dr. Z notes that macs probably cant provide authenticity; researchers think it cant, but maybe dont know for sure
-  * he said look into AEAD
+  * he said look into AEAD, its used in protocols like TLS 1.3 and QUIC.

-* The core difference between a hash and a MAC is that a MAC tag T=MAC(K,M) requires a secret key K. This ensures only someone with the key can generate a valid tag, providing authenticity (and integrity)
+* The core difference between a hash and a MAC is that a MAC tag T=MAC(K,M) requires a secret key K. This ensures only someone with the key can generate a valid tag, providing authenticity (and integrity). note that "HMAC" is a specific construction of a MAC (from a hash function).

 * Method 1: Store H(M) for message M, where H is a cryptographic has function